Richard Bazley

-Richard Bazley (born 28 November 1962 in Devon, England) is an Emmy Nominated Film Director.
-Although now a Director of Live Action and animation his background is in animation and his credits include Disney’s Pocahontas, Hercules, Tarzan and a Lead Animator and Sequence Director on celebrated Warner Bros.
-Film The Iron Giant.
-Bazley started his career on the ground breaking Who Framed Roger Rabbit.
+Richard Bazley (born 28 November 1962 in Devon, England) is an Emmy-nominated film director and a storyboard artist.
+Although now a Director of Live Action and animation his background is in animation and his credits include Disney's Pocahontas, Hercules, Tarzan and a lead animator and sequence director on the Warner Bros. film The Iron Giant.
+Bazley started his career on Who Framed Roger Rabbit.

 Work

 Bazley who works on both sides of the Atlantic set up Bazley Films in the US and UK and produced the animated short The Journal of Edwin Carp narrated by Hugh Laurie (House).
-It was the first animated short created in Flash to be released Theatrically.
-Bazley also Co-wrote Flash Cartoons and Games with James Robertson and Bill Turner.
+It was the first animated short created in Flash to be released theatrically.
+Bazley also cowrote flash cartoons and games with James Robertson and Bill Turner.